kavyart/15-466-f22-base3/README.md

-# (TODO: your game's title)
+# Sound Matching Game

-Author: (TODO: your name)
+Author: Kavya Tummalapalli

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: What is new and interesting about my game as this is a matching game not with visuals but with sounds.
+Also, the longer you take, the more difficult it gets to play the game as the clashing background music makes the sounds harder to differentiate.

 Screen Shot: